danielsaidi/iExtra/README.md

 ## Installation

 iExtra is not yet available through [CocoaPods](http://cocoapods.org).
-To install it once it is, simply add the following line to your Podfile:
+Instead, install it by pointing the pod to this repository.

 ```ruby
 pod "iExtra"
 ```

-Until then, install with CocoaPods using the git pointer.